JNPRAutomate/agentic-ai-workshop/uc5-j2/README.md

 1. 🚩 Prompt - Ask our AI agent to connect to the Linux server and deploy a Container Lab topology (Linux MCP).
 2. 🚩 Manual - Connect to the network of cRPD devices and check that there is no `time-zone` configured.
 3. 🚩 Prompt - Check that there is no `time-zone` piece of config provisioned at the devices.
-4. 🚩 Prompt - Ask the AI agent to render configuration from the `time-zone` template and variables located in the use case `template` directory and do a dry-run.
+4. 🚩 Prompt - Ask the AI agent to create a Jinja2 template of the `time-zone` and do a dry-run.
 If succeeded, push it to all devices.
-5. 🚩 Prompt - Ask the AI agent to generate a new jinja2 template and a yaml file containing some variables to render the jinja2 template and push that config to the devices.
-6. 🚩 Prompt or Manual - Destroy the containerlab topology and clean up the environment.
+5. 🚩 Prompt or Manual - Destroy the containerlab topology and clean up the environment.

 ---